Arkan: War

 In late 1995, Ražnatović's troops fought in the area of Banja Luka, Sanski Most and Prijedor.
 In October 1995, he left Sanski Most as the Army of the Republic of Bosnia and Herzegovina reclaimed the city.
 Ražnatović personally led most of the operations, and rewarded his most efficient officers and soldiers with ranks, medals and eventually looted goods.
 Several younger soldiers were rewarded for their actions in and around Kopački Rit and Bijelo Brdo.
 Ražnatović reportedly sent one of his most trusted men, Radovan Stanišić, to Italy to start a relationship with Camorra boss Francesco Schiavone.
 According to Roberto Saviano, Schiavone eased arms smuggling to Serbia by stopping the Albanian mobsters' blocking of weapons routes, and helped money transfer into Serbia in the form of humanitarian aid amid the international sanctions.
 In exchange, the Camorra acquired companies, enterprises, shops and farms in Serbia at optimal prices.

-Ražnatović has been accused of kidnapping Serb refugees who had fled to Serbia from Croatia and Bosnia and Herzegovina and forcing them into conscription.
-After Operation Storm in Croatia resulted in the collapse of the Republic of Serbian Krajina and exodus of Serb refugees fleeing to Serbia, the Serbian Interior Ministry rounded up over 5,000 refugees to conscript into the SDG.
-Military-aged men were forcibly rounded up after arriving in Serbia by local police and then sent to detention camp in Erdut against their will and without informing their families.
-Once in Erdut, the refugees' heads were shaved and all valuables were confiscated.
-The men were then subjected to days of physical and psychological torture from the SDG guards, which included extreme physical exercises, routine beatings, and often being subjected to humiliating acts.
-Ražnatović had been giving speeches accusing the refugees of being cowards and traitors, blaming them for the loss of RSK.
+Ražnatović has been accused of kidnapping and conscripting Serb refugees from Bosnia and Croatia.
+After Operation Storm in Croatia resulted in the collapse of the Republic of Serbian Krajina and an exodus of Serb refugees, the Serbian Interior Ministry rounded up over 5,000 refugees to conscript into the SDG.
+Military-aged men were forcibly rounded up after arriving in Serbia by local police and then sent a to detention camp in Erdut against their will and without informing their families.
+Once in Erdut, the refugees' heads were shaved and their valuables were confiscated.
+The men were then subjected to days of physical and psychological torture from SDG guards, which included extreme physical exercises, routine beatings, and humiliating acts.
+Ražnatović gaving speeches accusing the refugees of being cowards and traitors, blaming them for the RSK's fall.
 Belgrade's Humanitarian Law Centre has represented over 100 people suing the state of Serbia for forced mobilisation.